hadwi537/HealthSciHelper/README.md

 * for visualisation, for a certain paper, get all its children etc
 * then show as radial tree (can do with mongodb request)

-* todo: plan is to create dsplot.graph in webserver
+* todo: plan is to create dsplot.graph in scraper instead i.e it will generate the data, insert it, then create the graph then pass graph to db where it can be quiered by webserver